OMX

 Pre-planning requirements agent that converts product scope into concrete, testable acceptance criteria.

-The analyst agent (also called Metis) operates between a raw user request and the planning stage.
-It reads the stated requirements, surfaces every unanswered question, and produces a structured specification with testable acceptance criteria.
-Its output prevents the "but I thought you meant..." conversation from happening after implementation has already started.
+The analyst agent works the gap between a raw user request and the planning stage.
+It reads what was actually asked, drags every unanswered question into the open, and writes acceptance criteria you can objectively test.
+No guessing.
+That kills the "but I thought you meant..." conversation before implementation starts instead of after.

 Role